Frequency Containment Reserves (FCR)

 With the ongoing changes in the technology mix, e.g. increased share of renewables, demand side response and storage technologies, TSOs and NRAs decided to assess the current status of the FCR Cooperation and study the possible market design evolutions.
 The FCR Cooperation project partners launched a public consultation in January 2017, seeking market participants’ views on detailed design options and proposed choices to be implemented.

-Extension towards France has been realised in mid-January 2017.
+Extension towards France has been realized in mid-January 2017.

 Resulting from the public consultation, the consultation report was published in May 2017, including TSO analysis and subsequent TSO conclusions.
 Foreseen market design evolution with detailed information is provided in the document